Black Hole Response Theory and its Exact Shockwave Limit: Massless WQFT and the Shockwave at 0SF

 The propagator of the massless worldline fluctuation is obtained in the same way.
 We distinguish the massless Feynman rules from the massive ones by drawing the background worldline to evoke the image of a wave-train.

 Finally, time-ordering on the shockwave can essentially be measured by $P^\mu$ instead of a time-like vector.
-In particular, when working with the shockwave, we will find it useful to use a ``Mandelstam-Leibbrandt''-like prescription for the graviton propagator instead of the causal retarded propagator:
+In particular, when working with the shockwave, we will find it useful to use a ``Mandelstam-Leibbrandt''-like prescription \cite{Mandelstam:1982cb,Leibbrandt:1983pj} for the graviton propagator instead of the causal retarded propagator:

-The retarded prescription and the Mandelstam-Leibbrandt prescription are equivalent under the following conditions.
-First, they play a role only when the momentum is on-shell: $k^2=0$.
-For this case, one may show that $k^0$ and $k\cdot P$ has the same sign (and thus lead to the same pole displacments) except when $k^\mu$ is proportional to $P^\mu$.
-In the following, the integration domain of our loop momentum obey these restrictions and we may safely use the Mandelstam-Leibbrandt prescription as equivalent to the causal retarded prescription.
+The retarded prescription and the Mandelstam-Leibbrandt prescription are equivalent under the following conditions: First, they play a role only when the momentum is on-shell: $k^2=0$.
+For this case, one may show that $k^0$ and $k\cdot P$ have the same sign (and thus lead to the same pole displacments) as long as $k^\mu$ is not proportional to $P^\mu$.
+To be precise, for this case and an on-shell momentum, we have $k^0 = \frac{k\cdot P + \bperp{k}^2 E^2/(k\cdot P)}{2E}$, from which we can directly read of that $k^0$ and $k\cdot P$ have the same sign, given that the energy $E$ of the shockwave is larger than zero.
+In the following, the integration domain of our loop momentum obey these restrictions.
+To be prescise, we will see that the only momenta contributing to the pole prescription of active propagators are the external momenta of the probe mass, for which we assume $k\cdot P \neq 0$.
+We may hence safely use the Mandelstam-Leibbrandt prescription as equivalent to the causal retarded prescription.